Monist special issue workshop: Philosophy of Taxation

 *Special issue of the Monist*

-Authors of selected papers need to submit a full draft to the organizers by 31 May 2026.
-Selected papers will be considered for inclusion in a special issue of the Monist, that will be published in April 2028 (volume 111, issue 2).
+Participants in the workshop need to submit a full draft to the organizers by 31 May 2026.
+All papers presented at the workshop will be considered for inclusion in a special issue of the Monist, that will be published in April 2028 (volume 111, issue 2).

 *Location*